-The applicant must complete and submit the predesigned Logic Model that includes goals, outcomes, resources, activities and outputs compliant with the grant project and program intent.
+As an attachment to the proposal, the applicant must complete and submit the predesigned logic model that includes goals, outcomes, resources, activities and outputs compliant with the grant project and program intent.
 The applicant must indicate the resources and activities applicable to their proposed project.
 Utilizing this framework, SDS Program Managers and grantees will use predetermined performance measures to evaluate progress in order to meet meaningful outcomes and initiate data collection and reporting consistent with Department priorities.